4SAnalyticsnModelling/AFFIRM.jl/README.md

 ```
 C:\Users\[your username]\Local\App\Julia-[version]\bin\julia --threads 10 (you can put whatever the maximum number of threads your machine supports)
 ```
-<br> For MacOS - start Julia from terminal as the following example:
+<br>--> For MacOS - start Julia from terminal as the following example:
 ```
 /Applications/Julia-[version].app/Contents/Resources/julia/bin/julia --threads 10 (you can put whatever the maximum number of threads your machine supports)
 ```